seliger/tippe4hcomp/content/resources/judging-information/index.md

 We do not want to be overly prescriptive, but providing a framework on how to format the notebooks will help us more accurately judge and improve the overall quality of the entries.
 A preferred format would entail:

 - **COVER:** a creative and descriptive cover page, if presented in a physical notebook, would capture someone's attention
+- **SECTION 2:** links to any online videos, websites, Google Docs, OneDrive, etc. containing any information you wish to share with the judges
-- **SECTION 1:** the presentation portion of your content, if applicable
+- **SECTION 2:** the presentation portion of your content, if applicable
-- **SECTION 2:** appendices - can include, but not limited to:
+- **SECTION 3:** appendices - can include, but not limited to:
   - any notes or brainstorming materials
   - drawings, designs, requirements collected
   - schematics, ERDs, class diagrams, etc.